arunsivaramanneo/GPU-Viewer/README.md

 1. 4 Way SLI/crossfire will not work for Vulkan Tab.
 2. Minor UI issues.
 3. Not tested on hardware other than Intel and Nvidia
+4. GLX Frame Buffer Configuration should work almost fine If there are any Blank values in the report the alignment   goes out(mainly in GLXFBConfigs).
+Yet to figure out a fix.

 DEVELOPMENT ENVIRONMENT